ravenscroftj/timetrack/README.md

 ````
 timetrack  add <project_name> 1h30m "some comment on what you did."
 ````

+Project names can be arbitrary and are not validated.
+Every time you run `add` with the same project name, this information can be used to tally up your total time spent on that project using the report command (explained below).
+Project names are case sensitive.

 timetrack uses XhYm to report that you spent X hours and Y minutes on a project.